-The budget airline Wizz Air regularly recruit Cabin Crew for their central UK and Eastern European bases.
+The budget airline Wizz Air regularly recruit Cabin Crew for their central UK and Eastern European bases, and pride themselves on having cheerful and positive cabin crew!

 Interested in applying?
-Our step-by-step guide is here to help.
+Our step-by-step guide to the Wizz Air Cabin Crew Recruitment Process is here to help.

 Before you start